Meitei festivals

-Meitei festivals are an integral part of the cultural heritage of the Meitei people, an ethnic group native to the Indian state of Manipur.
-The festivals often celebrate events from Ancient Manipur and often coinciding with seasonal changes.
-These festivals reflect the unique customs and traditions of the Meitei community, and are celebrated with great enthusiasm and zeal.
-There are various festivals celebrated throughout the year, each with its own significance and rituals.
+Meitei festivals are an integral part of the cultural heritage of the Meitei civilisation, native to the Indian state of Manipur, and surrounding areas, including Assam, Tripura, Myanmar's Meitei diasporic settlements and Bangladeshi Meitei settlements.
+The festivals often celebrate events from Ancient Manipur and often coinciding with seasonal changes, in adherence to the Meitei calendar.
+These festivals are celebrated throughout the year, each with its own significance and rituals.

 A Meitei woman holding a garland of gooseberries to participate in the Heikru Hidongba.

 List

 Cheiraoba

-Cheiraoba (ꯆꯩꯔꯥꯎꯕ), the new year festival of the Meitei ethnicity falls on the 1st lunar day of Sajibu month in the Meitei year.
-During the celebration, people worship Lainingthou Sanamahi inside the Sanamahi Kachin, by offering fruits and vegetables available during the season of the year.
+Cheiraoba (ꯆꯩꯔꯥꯎꯕ), also known as Sajibu Nongma Panba Cheiraoba, or Sajibu Cheiraoba, the traditional Meitei lunar new year, falls on the 1st lunar day of Sajibu month in the Meitei calendar.
+During the celebration, people worship guardian deity, Lainingthou Sanamahi inside the domestic sacred altar called Sanamahi Kachin, by offering seasonal fruits and vegetables.

 Emoinu Eratpa

-Emoinu Eratpa (ꯏꯃꯣꯢꯅꯨ ꯏꯔꯥꯠꯄ), the sacred day for Emoinu, the goddess of wealth and prosperity in Meitei mythology and religion, falls on the 12th lunar day of the Wakching month of the Meitei year.
+Emoinu Eratpa (ꯏꯃꯣꯢꯅꯨ ꯏꯔꯥꯠꯄ), also spelled as Imoinu Iratpa, is the sacred day for Emoinu, the goddess of wealth and prosperity in Meitei mythology and religion.
+It falls on the 12th lunar day of the Waakching month of the Meitei calendar.

-The festival falls on the twelfth lunar day of Wakching month of Meitei calendar.

-The festival is celebrated in Manipur, Assam, Tripura in India and Bangladesh as well as Myanmar.